WHAT IS GAS LIFT?

 PRINCIPLE OF GAS LIFT

-- Gas is introduced into the oil in the tubing as deep as possible.
+- Gas is introduce into the oil in the tubing as deep as possible.
 This is normally done from the casing tubing annulus into the production tubing.

-- As the gas mixes with the oil it 'aerates' the oil (fills the oil with small gas bubbles).
-This reduces the specific gravity of the oil, which means that the gradient has also been reduced.
+- As the gas mixes with the oil, it "aerates" the oil (fills the oil with small gas bubbles).
+This reduce the specific gravity of the oil, which means that the gradient has also been reduced.

-- As the mixture of oil and gas bubbles moves up the tubing the tiny bubbles of gas expand.
-This reduces the hydrostatic pressure further and the well flows more easily.
+- As the mixture of oil and gas bubbles moves up the tubing, the tiny bubbles of gas expand.
+This reduces the hydrostatic pressure further and thw well flows more easily.